-XMPP Core specifies the use of Transport Layer Security (see RFC 2246 ) for encryption of XML streams, and TLS includes the ability to compress encrypted traffic (see RFC 3749 ).
-However, not all devices are able to implement TLS, and traffic compression may be desirable for communication by such devices.
+XMPP Core specifies the use of Transport Layer Security (TLS; see RFC 2246 ) for encryption of XML streams, and TLS includes the ability to compress encrypted traffic (see RFC 3749 ).
+However, not all computing platforms are able to implement TLS, and traffic compression may be desirable for communication by applications on such computing platforms.
 This JEP defines a mechanism for compressing XML streams outside the context of TLS.
-Such compression could be performed using any number of compression methods, but the only method required by this JEP is ZLIB as specified in RFC 1950 .

 The protocol flow is as follows:

 <stream:features> <starttls xmlns='urn:ietf:params:xml:ns:xmpp-tls'/> <compression xmlns='http://jabber.org/features/compress'> <method>zlib</method> </compression> </stream:features>

 Note: The <compression/> element MUST contain at least one <method/> child element.
 Each <method/> element MUST contain XML character data that specifies the name of a compression method, and such method names SHOULD be registered as described in the Compression Methods Registry section of this document.

 The initiating entity then MAY request compression by specifying one of the methods advertised by the receiving entity:

 Note: If the initiating entity did not understand any of the advertised compression methods, it SHOULD ignore the compression option and proceed as if no compression methods were advertised.